MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/check-in-pickup-module.md

 If no additional information keys are configured, the module will display the check-in confirmation page by default.
 As the check-in confirmation is displayed, a task is created in the POS for the store where the order is to be picked up from.

 When one or more additional information keys are configured, customers will first be prompted to enter information.
-When customers select **Submit** they are shown the check-in confirmation and the POS task is created.
+When customers select **Submit**, they are shown the check-in confirmation and the POS task is created.

 ## Additional resources